codersaadi/turborepo-shadcn/README.md

 # Turborepo starter

-This is a special starter Turborepo with additional features, designed to provide a robust foundation for modern web applications.
+This is a feature-packed Turborepo starter with additional tools for modern web applications, including Auth.js 5, Stripe integration, Resend for transactional emails, and typesafe environment variables.

 ## 🚀 Quick Start